Technigo/project-survey/README.md

-A small beer tasting servey with four questions.
+A small beer tasting survey with four questions.